Ontario Premier Kathleen Wynne moves to sue Patrick Brown for defamation

 "Not only did you refuse to make a retraction or to apologize, you chose to compound the problem by making further defamatory statements.
 Accordingly, a legal action will now be commenced against you for defamation."

+Brown suggested Wynne should be the one to apologize, for "years of waste mismanagement and political corruption in this province."

+"We as a province need to put this ugly chapter behind us and move on," Brown wrote.

-Brown's status as leader of the Progressive Conservatives increased the likelihood that his statements would be repeated by others, therefore "increasing the potential harm to the premier's reputation," the lawyers wrote.
+Wynne's lawyers said Brown's status as leader of the Progressive Conservatives increased the likelihood that his statements would be repeated by others, therefore "increasing the potential harm to the premier's reputation."

-The "stubborn refusal" to retract the comments has put Brown on the hook for potential aggravated and punitive damages, the lawyers wrote.
+The "stubborn refusal" to retract the comments has put Brown on the hook for potential aggravated and punitive damages, they wrote in the libel notice.

-They warn Brown that he must preserve all relevant documents, because if Wynne proceeds with a lawsuit he will be required to disclose them all.
+The lawyers also warned Brown that he must preserve all relevant documents, because if Wynne proceeds with a lawsuit he will be required to disclose them all.

-Brown's office has not yet indicated how he will respond to the libel notice.
+Speaking in Windsor, Ont., after meeting with two U.S. governors on Friday, Wynne was vague about her hopes for what would come from the libel notice.

+"An acceptable outcome for me is to have a debate about the truth, whatever the subject we're talking about, to talk about the facts and talk about the substance of the issues," she said.
+"That's to me the best outcome in any political situation."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.